Louis Rougier

-Louis Auguste Paul Rougier (birth name: Paul Auguste Louis Rougier; /fr/; 10 April 1889 – 14 October 1982) was a French philosopher who introduced the idea of neoliberalism to France in the 1930s.
+Louis Auguste Paul Rougier (/fr/; 10 April 1889 – 14 October 1982) was a French philosopher who introduced the idea of neoliberalism to France in the 1930s.
 Rougier made many important contributions to epistemology, philosophy of science, political philosophy and the history of Christianity.

 Early life

 Rougier was born in Lyon.
 Debilitated by pleurisy in his youth, he was declared unfit for service in World War I and devoted his adolescence to intellectual pursuits.
 He studied philosophy under Edmond Goblot.

 After receiving the agrégation in philosophy from the University of Lyon, he qualified as a philosophy teacher in 1914 and worked as a teacher in several high schools, before teaching at the École Chateaubriand de Rome, Besançon, the Cairo University, the Institut Universitaire des Hautes Études Internationales de Genève (Geneva Graduate Institute of International Studies), and the Fondation Édouard-Herriot (Édouard-Herriot Foundation) in Lyon.

 In 1920 he obtained his doctorate from the Sorbonne and published his doctoral thesis as La philosophie géometrique de Poincaré and Les paralogismes du rationalisme.
 Rougier already had several publications to his name, however, beginning with a 1914 paper on the use of non-Euclidean geometry in relativity theory.